This tutorial discusses how to interpret regression model outputs in Dataiku.

-If you want to turn your predictive models in a goldmine you need to know how to interpret the model quality assessment provided by DSS.
+If you want to turn your predictive models in a goldmine you need to know how to interpret the model quality assessment provided by Dataiku.
 It can get complicated because the error measure to take into account may depend on the business problem you want to solve.
 Indeed to interpret and draw most profit from your analysis you have to understand the basic concepts behind error assessment.
 And even more importantly, you have to think about the actions you will take based on your analysis.

 As an illustration we will use the Boston housing dataset.
 It’s a classic as machine learning textbook datasets go and it’s also a business application.
-The target we want to predict is house pricing as a function of features such as the number of teacher per children or the distance to employment hubs.
+The target we want to predict is house pricing as a function of features, such as the number of teacher per children or the distance to employment hubs.
 Finding the right price is essential to find a buyer in reasonable time and at the best price.

-DSS optimizes model parameters on the train set and keeps the test set for assessing the model.
+Dataiku optimizes model parameters on the train set and keeps the test set for assessing the model.

 Head to the scatter plot tab, for each point in the test set, the graph displays the actual value of the target on the x-axis, and the value of the target predicted by the model on the y-axis.

 If the model was perfect, all points would be on the diagonal line.
 This would mean that predicted value are exactly equal to actual values.
 The error on a datapoint is the vertical distance between the point and the diagonal.
 The point below the diagonal line are underestimated by the model and points above it are overestimated.